marcnuri-work/jkubeio-team-issues-10/K8S-HELM-INSTALL.md

 ### JKube Kit

-JKube Kit exposes a new method `install` that installs the chart available in the coordinates (output directory, helm type, and so on -see `resolveTarballFile`-) provided in the `HelmConfig` argument.
+JKube Kit exposes a new method `install` that installs the **exploded** chart available in the coordinates (output directory, helm type, and so on -see `resolveTarballFile`-) provided in the `HelmConfig` argument.

+The chart should have been previously generated using the `generateHelmCharts` method.

 - The installation is performed by executing [helm-java `install` command](https://github.com/manusa/helm-java#install).
 - The user is able to provide the following installation options through the HelmConfig: